dotnet/core/release-notes/1.0/README.md

-# .NET Core 1.0 Release Documents
+# .NET Core 1.0 Releases

+The following .NET Core 1.0 releases have been shipped.
+You must be on the latest patch release to be [supported by Microsoft](../../microsoft-support.md)

 | Release Date | Description | |
 | :-- | :-- | :--: |